dsalcido-ucsd/dSalcidoSparkProject/README.md

 ### Model 2 (MS4 — PCA + GBT)

-PCA reveals that the feature space is dominated by two interpretable axes: article engagement (PC1) and user engagement depth (PC2).
-The 95%-variance PCA compresses the feature space while preserving nearly all label signal, and the GBT model trained on PCA features achieves comparable val AUC to GBT tuned.
-The decorrelated PCA representation reduces split redundancy in the GBT trees.
+PCA reveals that the feature space is organized around two interpretable axes: article engagement (PC1) and user engagement depth (PC2).
+Compressing to 95% explained variance preserves nearly all label signal, and the GBT model trained on those components achieves comparable val AUC to GBT tuned.
+The decorrelated input also reduces split redundancy in the GBT trees.

 **Improvements for MS4 model:**
 - Supervised dimensionality reduction (LDA) to maximize class separability rather than variance